 K Heidi Fishman

-She lives in Vermont with her husband and an aging border terrier.
-When she isn’t staying home due to Covid safety measures she likes to travel and discover new places and meet new people.
+Heidi resides in Vermont with her husband and an aging border terrier.
+She likes to travel and discover new places and meet new people.